Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	14. Stress/boredom rating:  2/5 (Calm)
 	15. Me-points:  1/3
 	16. Special categories:  Hedonological, Galactic Politics, Detached
+62. Deep Inhabitation
+	1. Author appeal:  I love this tech!
+I love caves.
+High-tech cave-dwelling sounds beautiful to me as a [[dragon]].
+We didn't have this in my past life, mind you.
+	2. Mechanism proposal:  I think this can be done literally!
+Albeit expensively.
+	3. Downside analysis:  These people die in large numbers should earthquakes break up their habitats.
+	4. Downside analysis:  These structures are impressive bunkers.
+It reduces the earthquake risk, but it also makes them tempting for militarism.
+This reduces their protection rating.
+In a perfect society, these are 5/5 protective...
+	5. Progression analysis:  If this is paired with Panarchic cognitechnologies, it suggests a kind of computational underworld may develop.
+The swarm/sim nanites could be housed down here if there was enough energy infrastructure to keep them powered.
+	6. Downside analysis:  These are not eco-friendly.
+They could BECOME eco-friendly, by removing surface pollution, but they are not eco-friendly to establish, and they'd pollute society for at least a while.
+	7. Downside analysis:  These are not likely to be good, clean-scented places of themselves, and the residents of them will be exposed to more of civilization's toxins due to the absence of weather.
+Given that Weather Control Networks depict swarms of drones, they may help with this...
+	8. Mechanism proposal:  Like most of the crowding reducers, these would help people with diverse mindsets work together by literally helping them live apart from each other.
+These underground cities would be separated from society as the Seasteads are, yet would still contribute *to* society.
+Dissidents could flourish in the underground, and I love that.
+	9. Categorization:  This is a Nightmare technology, because getting crushed by the sky falling in due to an earthquake is a nightmare.
+These societies would just lose cities sometimes if they weren't ready to break the whole crust!
+	10. Progression analysis:  Speaking of breaking the whole crush, this leads into Deep Core Taps because that's the kind of mining investment it would take to stabilize the Deep Inhabitations.
+	11. Downside analysis:  Since Deep Core Taps are not exactly safe themselves, *this* technology kind of opens a can of worms with many quandaries, and it might not really work.
+It may be safer to establish these *after* Deep Core Taps, in large stable voids that have already been opened up.
+Yet I'm not sure that Deep Core Taps are ever safe...
+Sigh.
+	12. Author appeal:  I still love these.
+Thinking about downsides is how they get fixed and/or prevented.
+	13. Mechanism proposal:  This technology could also be interpreted more gently as societies started to invest in very deep basements to expand downwards as well as upwards.
+This gradualist interpretation reduces, but does not eliminate, the complaints I've made.
+	14. Bureaucratic waste analysis:  Mostly literal, however the bunker potential could be awful.
+	15. Liberation rating:  3/5, +1 without misery
+	16. Protection rating:  3/5, +1 without misery, +1 with Deep Core Taps that have been established for a while
+	17. Technological smoothness:  2/5
+	18. Technological extremophilia:  5/5
+	19. Stress/Boredom rating:  3/5 (Eustress)
+	20. Me-points:  3/3
+	21. Special categories:  Diversifying, Nightmare
+63. Genetic Optimization
+	1. Challenge cured:  Genetic stupidity
+	2. Challenge cure interpretation:  Gene therapies for stupid people to make them more technically competent.
+I appreciate this stuff, because I believe that sharing advantages widely is compassionate egalitarianism.
+	3. Author appeal:  Romanesco broccoli.
+This stuff isn't necessarily high-tech as applied to agriculture.
+It's something realistic, that builds into something high-tech.
+	4. Categorization:  This is a hypersmooth technology.
+It's not a disruptive innovation, but it's something that gradually flowers into beautiful futures.
+	5. Categorization:  I also consider this an animal uplift technology.
+As these people examine individual species to improve them, they find the uplift candidates as well and start raising them up with genetic tinkering.
+I think these societies eventually get furry for real!
+This pushes systems towards biological specialization, but if they retain cultural power, their culture may get furry even faster!
+	6. Bureaucratic waste analysis:  I think treating this as a bureaucratic technology is actually unfair.
+This is a liberal tech that really should return without waste.
+I think it just makes society more unwilling to be governed by a Viceregal administration.
+	7. Liberation rating:  5/5
+	8. Protection rating:  5/5
+	9. Technological smoothness:  5/5
+	10. Technological extremophilia:  5/5
+	11. Stress/Boredom rating:  2/5 (Calm)
+	12. Me-points:  2/3
+	13. Special categories:  Failsafe, Hypersmooth, Animal Uplift, Furry
+64. Pregnancy Enhancement
+	1. Authorial protest:  Seriously, the "more widely available" line on this tech is so creepy to me that I find it hard to think about.
+I like the other things it says.
+	2. Mechanism proposal:  Egg-laying.
+Yes, I mean it.
+I always think of these societies as getting more avian or reptillian.
+It's why I'm drawn to this tech despite it having a blunt misstep in its description.
+	3. Author protest:  I can't think of what else it would be.
+Orbital hospitals and cures for primitive medicine would already do as much of this tech as *I* can otherwise fathom.
+This is someone else's reproduction tech, because it confuses me.
+I want to give it more me-points, but I don't really know how it works.
+	4. Apologia:  I'm pretty sure it would be a 'calm' tech at least, since I think that's the healthiest activation level for pregnancies to be safe and comfortable.
+	5. Categorization:  Since I do imagine it as a very advanced biological intervention of the category that I consider 'ontogenic control', I do imagine this as improving animal uplift technologies.
+Mostly as a sideswipe, but still in a real way.
+It would improve reproduction for species that have difficulty with reproduction even more than it would improve reproduction for humans, I think.
+	6. Bureaucratic waste analysis:  Very literal.
+This is medical bureaucracy.
+Even transformatively, it's medical bureaucracy.
+	7. Liberation rating:  ?/5
+	8. Protection rating:  ?/5
+	9. Technological smoothness:  ?/5
+	10. Technological extremophiliia:  ?/5
+	11. Stress/Boredom rating: 2/5 (Calm)
+	12. Me-points:  0/3
+	13. Special categories:  Animal Uplift, Furry
+65. Zero Gravity Farms
+	1. Challenge cured:  High Gravity
+	2. Challenge cure interpretation:  Anti-grav technology would sure make these less expensive to implement...
+	3. Alternate cure interpretation:  No, it's a reference to the metaphorical interpretation here where this 'technology' is actually job subsidies for people who love some kind of work that doesn't pay off enough.
+It's good hedonology, but I LIKE dignified people.
+I don't want to cure high gravity people.  v.-.v
+	4. Author protest:  I love these, and I hate these.
+They're such paradisic farm technology, but they're something that makes total sense to be crushingly expensive.
+	5. Mechanism proposal:  Megastructures.
+For farming.
+In space.
+Not as bad as the icon represents (it looks like a world-let in a glass bubble), but crushingly expensive.
+	6. Downside analysis:  Oh god the expense.
+This rarely pays off.
+The system-wide farming technologies only pay off if they're implemented together, and that's even more expensive.
+These societies start building space platform after space platform after space platform to produce exotic biological products (food, medicine, and biological inputs and/or replacements for industrial goods).
+	7. Progression analysis:  Why does this lead to Orbital Hospitals?
+I kind of get it and I kind of don't.
+By the time society is lifting farmers into orbit en masse, it does make sense that you'd get orbital hospitals, .
+	8. Author appeal:  I want one of these jobs!
+	9. Author protest:  Ow.
+I'm not sure I want to live in a society that would implement this.
+I don't think it's a good idea.
+	10. Alternate interpretation:  It's a joke about people who really love farming in a good-humored way.
+This goes with the alternate cure interpretation.
+	11. Downside analysis:  Lifting a whole lot of people into space reduces the average safety of space.
+It really would.
+This society would work much harder to keep space safe, and achieve imperfect results.
+The whole chain of orbital habitats -> zero gravity farms -> vacuum-based life creates this issue, though orbital hospitals would increase safety overall.
+	12. Downside analysis:  Slight safety flaws also applies in the alternative interpretation, since it suggests more jobs in society are held by people who love their work enough to dance.
+	13. Categorization:  The alternative interpretation qualifies this as a Hedonological technology, and I'll grant it.
+	14. Bureaucratic waste analysis:  Oh god the expense.
+	15. Liberation rating:  5/5
+	16. Protection rating:  4/5

 ---
 2021-3-31; I feel generally scared and/or angry at trying to ideologically analyze the Imperial technologies, which strike me as rotten with unspoken dependencies and/or outright lies, even though I can see that there's also some measure of brilliance and worth down there if I'd a greater mastery of the game to use it with.